Purdue University: Media

+Historically, there were three main campus radio stations at Purdue University which operated from residence halls: WCCR from Cary Quadrangle, WILY from Wiley Residence Hall, and WHHR from Harrison Residence Hall.
+No student radio stations currently broadcast on AM or FM frequencies and instead broadcast exclusively online.
+WHHR officially shut down operations in the mid-1990s following a lapse in funding, lack of student interest, and the shutdown of the Purdue Radio Network, and remained shuttered until the late-2000s, at which time most of the broadcast equipment, vinyl records, and items in the recording studio were sold off to raise funds for a revival.
+The second iteration of WHHR operated from around 2008 until sometime in either 2011 or 2012, when it again ceased operations.
+As of 2026, there have been one or two short-lived attempts to revive the station, but the studio remains empty and unused.
+In the early 1990s, WILY also had a lapse in funding and closed operations until sometime in the 2000s, when student interest generated funds and resurrected the station.
+Students are able to reserve time on WILY (now colloquially known among students as Wiley Radio) and broadcast on their service through analog equipment (such as vinyl records or actual instruments) or digital music streaming.
+Podcasts are also commonplace and the facilities encourage them.
+WCCR and WILY both operate digitally 24/7 and are fully staffed by students, with each station's respective website detailing program schedules.

 W9YB is the callsign of the Amateur Radio Club at Purdue University.
 W9YB is the longest standing club on campus and also holds the self-declared title of having one of the largest and most active collegiate amateur radio stations in the country.
 W9YB actively participates in emergency management for the Tippecanoe County area and maintains ready status with its members in skills to assist.
 W9YB is among the longest standing amateur radio clubs in the United States, with the current callsign dating back to 1932 and the previous callsign 9YB dating back to 1920.

 The Movie Tribute Show was created in a small television studio (now known as the Erik Mygrant Studio) on campus in 1999.